Cars brands and logos that start with P

 Packard Logo

 Packard Motor Car Company is an American automobile brand founded by James Ward Packard in 1899 in Detroit, Michigan.
 The brand produced prestigious passenger car models until 1954.
 Not focusing on mass production, the brand became a manufacturer of ultra-expensive hand-built models.
-The high quality of such products immediately established the brand, making it a leader in this segment.
-For a long time, the brand was among the top three leaders, which made it one of the elite in the American automobile industry; its products were in demand among the world’s political and business elite.
+The high quality of these products immediately established the brand as a leader in this segment.
+For a long time, the brand was among the top three, making it one of the elite of the American automobile industry; its products were in high demand among the world’s political and business elite.

 Pagani Automobili